 - After copying the files, paste them into a folder to store the backup.
-You can save the backup of the Windows Explorer Quick Access settings in this folder.
+You can save the backup of the File Explorer Quick Access settings in this folder.

 It is all you need to do to create a local backup of the Quick Access settings of your File Explorer.
 As long as the folder where you pasted the files you copied from the destination mentioned in the second step above is intact, your Quick Access settings will remain intact and unchanged.
 However, we recommend copying that folder somewhere else to be safe.

-Now that we’ve talked about how to create a backup of Windows Explorer Quick Access settings using File Explorer let’s talk about how to restore those settings.
+Now that we’ve discussed how to create a backup of File Explorer Quick Access settings using File Explorer let’s talk about how to restore those settings.
 Listed below are the steps you need to follow to restore the Quick Access settings you backed up earlier:

 - Press Win + E or open File Explorer from the Start Menu.

 - Navigate to the backup folder in the previous step

 - Copy all those files once again from your backup folder.

 - Navigate to the following destination (paste this location in the address bar of File Explorer):